molabokchi/deepdriver_ce/bokchiInfra/README.md

 # Deepdriver CE with Bokchi Infra

-This deepdriver CE use Infra bokchi infrastructure.
+This deepdriver CE (bokchi infra) use Infra bokchi infrastructure.
 You can use Deepdriver more lightly than standalone version.

 ## Install